kee007ney/webPractice/README.md

 })
 ```

-Project structure in this repository should look like this:
+Project structure in this repository should look like this (I did not include the cat picture from the original repository, and I renamed a couple things):

 📂 node_modules
 📂 public
 ﹂ 📂 css
 ﹂⎻  📜 main.css
 ﹂ 📂 img
-﹂⎻  🖼 cat.jpg
+~~﹂⎻  🖼 cat.jpg~~
 ﹂ 📂 js
-﹂⎻  📜 script.js
+﹂⎻  📜 main.js
 📂 views
 ﹂ 🌍 about.ejs
 ﹂ 🌍 index.ejs